rib/jsonwebtokens/README.md

 # Low-level Usage

-In case you have more particular decoding and/or validation requirements than are currently handled with the above, high-level APIs, enough of the lower-level implementation details are exposed to allow you to manually split, decode and verify a JWT token.
+In case you need even more fine-grained control than is possible with the above APIs, many of the lower-level details are exposed through the `::raw` module to allow you to manually split, decode and verify a JWT token.

 ## Just split a token into component parts